-Services that our plan pays for What you must pay Emergency care \$0 Emergency care means services that are: Given by a provider trained to give emergency services, and Needed to treat a medical emergency.
+Services that our plan pays for What you must p Services that our plan pays for Emergency care Emergency care means services that are: • Given by a provider trained to give emergency services, and • Needed to treat a medical emergency.
 A medical emergency is a medical condition with severe pain or serious injury.
-The condition is so serious that, if it does not get immediate medical attention, anyone with an average knowledge of health and medicine could expect it to result in: Serious risk to your health or to that of your unborn child; or Serious dysfunction of any bodily organ or part; or In the case of a pregnant woman in active labor, when: There is not enough time to safely transfer you to another hospital before delivery.
+The condition is so serious that, if it does not get immediate medical attention, anyone with an average knowledge of health and medicine could expect it to result in: \$0 If you get emergency care at an out-of-network hospital and need inpatient care after your emergency is stabilized, you must return to a network hospital in Serious risk to your health or to that of your unborn child; or Serious harm to bodily functions; or Serious dysfunction of any bodily organ or part; or In the case of a pregnant woman in active labor, when: There is not enough time to safely transfer you to another hospital before delivery.
 A transfer to another hospital may pose a threat to your health or safety or to that of your unborn child.
 Worldwide coverage.
 You have no combined annual limit for emergency care or urgently needed services outside the United States every year.
-Services outside the United States and its territories do not apply to the plan's maximum out-of-pocket limit.
-If you get emergency care at an out-of-network hospital and need inpatient care after your emergency is stabilized, you must return to a network hospital in order for your care to continue to be covered OR you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost-sharing you would pay at a network hospital.
+Services outside the United States and its territories do not apply to the plan's maximum out-of-pocket limit. network hospital in order for your care to continue to be covered OR you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost-sharing you would pay at a network hospital.

-Services that our plan pays for What you must pay Family planning services \$0 The law lets you choose any provider for certain family planning services.
+Services that our plan pays for What you must p Family planning services \$0 The law lets you choose any provider for certain family planning services.
 This means any doctor, clinic, hospital, pharmacy or family planning office.
-We pay for the following services: Family planning exam and medical treatment Family planning lab and diagnostic tests Family planning methods (IUC/IUD, implants, injections, birth control pills, patch, or ring) Family planning supplies with prescription (condom, sponge, foam, film, diaphragm, cap) Counseling and diagnosis of infertility and related services Counseling, testing, and treatment for sexually transmitted infections (STIs) Counseling and testing for HIV and AIDS, and other HIV- related conditions Permanent Contraception (You must be age 21 or older to choose this method of family planning.
+We pay for the following services: Family planning exam and medical treatment Family planning lab and diagnostic tests Family planning methods (IUC/IUD, implants, injections, birth control pills, patch, or ring) Family planning supplies with prescription (condom, sponge, foam, film, diaphragm, cap) Counseling and diagnosis of infertility and related services Counseling, testing, and treatment for sexually transmitted infections (STIs) Counseling and testing for HIV and AIDS, and other HIV- related conditions • Permanent Contraception (You must be age 21 or older to choose this method of family planning.
 You must sign a federal sterilization consent form at least 30 days, but not more than 180 days before the date of surgery.)
 Genetic counseling We also pay for some other family planning services.
 However, you must use a provider in our provider network for the following services: Treatment for medical conditions of infertility (This service does not include artificial ways to become pregnant.)
 Treatment for AIDS and other HIV-related conditions Genetic testing